-A student who has missed more than 20% of the scheduled contact hours in two fortnights will receive a formal letter from the Student Support Manager asking them to contact the DoS and to attend a formal counselling session.
+A student who has missed more than 20% of the scheduled contact hours in two fortnights will receive a formal letter from an ANIE staff member asking them to contact the DoS and to attend a formal counselling session.
 This session is to discuss the possible reasons for non-attendance and to work out what support is required to assist the students in improving their attendance pattern.

 ANIE internal procedures require students to attend and maintain a minimum of 80% of attendance all the time.
 Students who fail to maintain it for one term will be communicated and an intervention strategy will be activated by DoS/CEO according to ANIE's own attendance requirements for the students.
 The intervention strategy will continue till the next term-end.
-Even after the intervention strategy is activated, if a student fails to attend 80% of the classes in two consecutive terms, the student will be marked to be reported to the Department of Education, Skills and Employment Skills and Education (DESE) thorough PRISMS.
+Even after the intervention strategy is activated, if a student fails to attend 80% of the classes in two consecutive terms, the student will be marked to be reported to the Department of Education (DE) thorough PRISMS.

-The irregular student will first be sent an Intention to Report Letter by Student Support Manager in consultation with the DoS informing the college's decision to report him/her to the Department of Education, Skills and Employment for unsatisfactory attendance.
+The irregular student will first be sent an Intention to Report Letter by Director of Student Engagement in consultation with the DoS informing the college's decision to report him/her to the Department of Education for unsatisfactory attendance.
 This letter will also inform them they have 20 working days in which to access ANIE's appeals process should they wish to appeal any decision to be made.
 If the appeal's outcome is not in favour of the student or the student fails to provide a convincing improvement plan, DoS may decide to report the student to PRISMS.